2022 California Agribusiness Executive Seminar Case Writers

 Mary’s commitment to industry leadership through improving human capital brought her to Harvard Business School where she shepherded the renowned HBS Agribusiness Seminar from 2005 to 2016.
 Her ongoing industry research spans multiple sectors, geographies, and company scopes.
 She is the author of 70+ case studies on the world’s top agri-food businesses and has taught and given keynote presentations in 20+ countries.
 Mary served a two-year term as president of the International Food and Agribusiness Management Association (IFAMA) and was named an IFAMA Fellow in recognition of her service to industry.

-Mary is a native of Kentucky where she still owns a farm.
-She holds a Bachelor of Science in Chemical Engineering with High Distinction from the University of Kentucky and an M.B.A. with Distinction from Harvard Business School.
+A native of Kentucky where she still owns a farm, Mary holds a BS in Chemical Engineering from the University of Kentucky and an MBA from Harvard Business School.